enchant97/hasty-paste/docs/install.md

 - Access to add and read pastes is public, use a reverse proxy to add authentication
 - A HTTPS connection at endpoint is required for the "Copy Share Link" button
 - Use HTTPS otherwise paste links are exposed to man-in-the-middle attacks
+- If you have a high amount of clients, use Redis caching and set `WORKERS` to match the physical cpu cores

 ## Configuration
 All configs shown here should be given as environment variables.